-Working from Home amidst Coronavirus: Employer Guidance
+Working from Home: Employer Guidance

-The Coronavirus has created more remote workers than ever before.
+Remote or hybrid work is the new normal for many organizations.
 Whether this is a short term situation or more long term, working safely is a shared responsibility by the employer and employee, whether that work takes place at a designated worksite or a home environment.

 Just like at the traditional worksite, the employer needs to establish and clearly communicate all policies and procedures related to their expectations of the employee, while acknowledging their role in supporting the employee to achieve established work standards and expected outcomes.
 Which is why we have created the Employer Teleworking Policy Checklist to see how well prepared you are for managing your home workers.